 \subsection{Metrics and Dataset}

-\textbf{Metrics}:To assess the reconstruction quality, we first compute the F-score at 5mm and 10mm thresholds, which balances precision and recall to robustly evaluate surface alignment while mitigating sensitivity to outliers.
-As the primary geometric metric, we additionally employ Chamfer Distance (CD) to quantify the average bidirectional discrepancy between reconstructed and ground-truth meshes.
-Finally, to evaluate the physical plausibility of hand-object interactions, we measure the Solid Intersection Volume (SIV) between the reconstructed hand and object models, explicitly penalizing interpenetration artifacts that violate collision constraints.
+\textbf{Metrics.} To assess reconstruction quality, we compute the F-score at 5~mm and 10~mm thresholds, which balances precision and recall and provides a robust measure of surface alignment.
+We also employ Chamfer Distance (CD) to quantify the average bidirectional discrepancy between reconstructed and ground-truth meshes.
+To evaluate the physical plausibility of hand--object interactions, we measure the Solid Intersection Volume (SIV) between the reconstructed hand and object meshes, which penalizes interpenetration artifacts.

-For evaluating the contribution of different modules, we utilize numerical metrics including Simulation Displacement(SD), Solid Intersection Volume (SIV), and Contact Ratio(CR).
-Recognizing the limitations of assessing SIV and CR in isolation for fully capturing the quality of hand-object interactions, we introduce a new composite metric.
-We term this the Interaction Plausibility Index (IPI), calculated as $IPI = CR / exp(SIV)$.
+For evaluating the contribution of different modules, we use Simulation Displacement (SD), Solid Intersection Volume (SIV), and Contact Ratio (CR).
+Because SIV and CR alone may not fully characterize interaction quality, we additionally report the Interaction Plausibility Index (IPI), defined as $IPI = CR / \exp(SIV)$.
 IPI jointly reflects the degree of valid contact and the amount of interpenetration, providing a complementary measure of hand--object interaction plausibility.

-\textbf{Dataset}: The HO-3D dataset~\cite{ho3d1} provides 3D pose annotations for scenarios where hands and objects are heavily occluded from each another.
-It consists of a collection of sequences featuring various individuals interacting with objects selected from the YCB dataset ~\cite{ycb}.
-OakInk\cite{yang2022oakink} is a large-scale multimodal dataset for visual and cognitive understanding of HOI.
-It includes Oak, a functional knowledge graph based on 1800 common household objects and Ink, which contains human interaction records for 100 objects.
-DexYCB\cite{chao2021dexycb} is a high-quality RGB-D dataset designed for capturing hand-object interactions.
-It contains 582K frames, recording 1000 sequences of 20 different objects being grasped by 10 subjects from 8 different viewpoints.
+\textbf{Dataset.} The HO-3D dataset~\cite{ho3D1} provides 3D pose annotations for hand--object interaction scenarios with severe occlusion.
+It consists of sequences in which different subjects interact with objects selected from the YCB dataset~\cite{ycb}.
+OakInk~\cite{yang2022oakink} is a large-scale multimodal dataset for visual and cognitive understanding of HOI.
+It includes Oak, a functional knowledge graph based on 1800 common household objects, and Ink, which contains human interaction records for 100 objects.
+DexYCB~\cite{chao2021dexycb} is a high-quality RGB-D dataset for hand--object interaction, containing 582K frames from 1000 sequences of 20 objects grasped by 10 subjects from 8 viewpoints.